What is Total Productive Maintenance (TPM)?

 Step 8: Safety, health, and environment

-As an indivisible part of continuous flow in production, TPM works to ensure that the plant and offices are kept safe and accident-free.
+As an inseparable part of continuous flow in production, TPM works to ensure that the plant and offices are kept safe and accident-free.
 Total Productive Maintenance builds health and safety risk minimization right into the daily, standardized operations.
 Happy and well cared for workers are not only the pride of your business, but they’re also a crucial part in keeping defects low and product creation rates high.

 Given that most countries’ regulations demand high levels of health & safety policies to be implemented anyway, you would do well to take a chance to align them with your remaining maintenance and Kaizen efforts.